exercism/fsharp/exercises/practice/two-fer/.docs/instructions.md

 # Instructions

-Your task is to determine what you will say to your friend as you hand them their cookie.
+Your task is to determine what you will say as you give away the extra cookie.

-If your friend is named Do-yun, then you will say:
+If your friend likes cookies, and is named Do-yun, then you will say:

 ```text
 One for Do-yun, one for me.
 ```

-On the other hand, if for some reason you can't remember your friend's name just then, you'll say _you_ instead of their name:
+If your friend doesn't like cookies, you give the cookie to the next person in line at the bakery.
+Since you don't know their name, you will say _you_ instead.

 ```text
 One for you, one for me.